akshaysb17/akshaysb17/README.md

 - 🌱 I’m currently doing **DevOps** and **SRE**
 - 👨‍💻 All of my projects are available at **[here][github]** or **[akshaysb.com][website]**
+- DevOps, Cloud, and SRE professional with 7 years of experience in automation, CI/CD, infrastructure management, and deployment optimization.
+- Proven ability to reduce operational costs, enhance system reliability, and accelerate delivery pipelines.
+- Adept at thriving in both high-impact individual contributor and leadership roles, consistently delivering measurable results across dynamic, cross-functional teams.

 ## 😎 Connect with me